 So we know our androstenedione, DHEA, testosterone and estrogens are essential to fitness.
 Occasional however, there’s a fifth player involved here, and its impact isn’t so welcome, read on..

 Over-exercising (sometimes attributed, but not limited to endurance training) can actually reduce testosterone levels, and lead to physical stress.
 This can trigger production of the ‘stress hormone’ cortisol, which is made in the adrenal gland.
 This has a negative effect on energy levels, and the metabolism of fats and sugars.

 Heightened stress can also make falling asleep difficult, and lead to disrupted sleep/wake patterns.
 This usually results in daytime tiredness, reduces the ability for muscles to repair, and over time will lead to sub-optimal training.

 So, what can we do?

 An important question especially for the middle to older age groups.
 Fortunately for us, extensive research over decades has resulted in some fairly simple advice, if not a little dull.
 Looking after our mental health, and keeping fit is the best and only thing we can do to help our hormones.
 Training hard and smart is advised.

 Eating the right food (most of the time), sleeping normal hours and minimizing exposure to stress is normally all that’s required.
 As long as we adhere to our exercise plan, and follow these simple rules as close we can, we are doing right by our hormones.
 Provided we are otherwise healthy, optimal hormone balance results in better muscle development, increased bone strength, improved fat suppression and more stamina.

 And it isn’t as hard to do as most people think.
 If you’re curious or maybe even concerned about hormone levels you can always test them.
 Due to its unique advantages, saliva is perfectly suited for the purpose.
 Testing is non invasive and can be performed at home.
 Traceable Pre Paid express postage is used to send your sample to the laboratory here in Australia.
-Testing time is good considering the rigorous steps involved.
+Laboratory testing time is good considering the rigorous steps involved.
 Results emailed by secure .PDF which can be shared with your doctor.
-NATA accredited laboratory used at all times.